 If you want to experiment with charcoal pencils on canvas, make sure you only use a few coats of gesso.
 You want a rougher surface when working with charcoal so that it will have enough tooth to stick to your canvas.

 Drawing With Color Pencil Onto Canvas

 Another type of pencil you may want to use on canvas is colored pencils.
-Colored pencils give an artist the ability to create beautiful and vibrant works of art that are colorful, without having to use actual paint.
-Colored pencils work on a variety of surfaces, but if you want to create any type of detail, they work better on a smoother surface.
+Colored pencils allow an artist to create beautiful and vibrant works of art that are colorful without having to use actual paint.
+Colored pencils work on various surfaces, but if you want to create any type of detail, they work better on a smoother surface.
 That means applying several coats of gesso before you start your drawing.